 The advantage of this method compared to cleaning with a hose and scrubber: you save a lot of strength and energy because the dirt is much easier to remove than with the garden hose or scrubber alone.

-This is How You Dry the Tent Carpet After Cleaning
+How to Dry Your Tent Carpet After Cleaning

 The best way of drying after cleaning the tent carpet is a rotary dryer in the garden.
 The permanently installed rotary clothes dryers are stable enough to carry the heavy weight of the wet tent carpet.